Shopify/pitchfork/docs/PHILOSOPHY.md

 1. It should fully buffer all HTTP requests (and large responses).
-   Each request should be "corked" in the reverse proxy and sent as fast as possible to the backend unicorn processes.
+   Each request should be "corked" in the reverse proxy and sent as fast as possible to the backend `pitchfork` processes.
 This is the most important feature to look for when choosing a reverse proxy for `pitchfork`.